F

 Intense Competition

-low barrier to entry for a market, like easily setting up an online store, can result in a surge of new businesses.
+A low barrier to entry for a market, like easily setting up an online store, can result in a surge of new businesses.
 As numerous companies offer similar products, competition for customers intensifies, often leading to price wars, increased marketing expenditures, and reduced profit margins for all businesses involved.

 Lack of Product Differentiation